outline/rich-markdown-editor/README.md

 />
 ```

-See a working example in the [example directory](/example) with many example props.
+Clone this repo and run the Storybook with `yarn start` to see a wide variety of example usage.

 ### Props

 #### `id`

-A unique id for this editor, used to persist settings such as collapsed headings.
+A unique id for this editor, used to persist settings in local storage.
 If no `id` is passed then the editor will default to using the location pathname.

 #### `defaultValue`